 Dave, Steve and I stumbled on for a few more weeks auditioning new drummers and then decided to call it a day.
 By the time MCA released our album Animal Games in February 1978, the band was no more.
 Dave went on to play with Metro and then had a stint with Holly and the Italians before reverting to his real name of Colin and becoming an academic.
 Today he is Professor of International Relations at Sydney University.
 Steve formed his own band The Original Vampires and Simon Napier-Bell went on to manage George Michael and Wham! whilst becoming a best-selling author of four acclaimed rock 'n' roll books.

 Jon, of course, went on to form Culture Club with Boy George.

 Years later, at his house in Hampstead, Jon played me a white acetate copy of Do You Really Want to Hurt Me? that he had just recorded with Culture Club.
 Halfway through I leant over and took the needle off the disc.
 "That's crap!"
 I said.
 "It'll never make it."
 Jon strongly disagreed and, of course, he was right.
 Six weeks later, it was number one in over eighteen countries.
 I never could detect a hit.

 Well that’s the band story so far but the adventures continue.
 In 2008, Steve and I got back in touch and decided to go back on the road.
 Jon was too busy playing in his various bands and Dave lived too far away to make it practical.
 With Colin Watterston on drums and Hugh O'Donnell on guitar we released a new album Reboot in 2012.
-In 2015/6 Rick De’Ath played bass in the band including our appearance at Riverside Rebellion.
-The current line-up is Steve Voice (bass), Colin Watterston (drums), Hugh O’Donnell (guitar) and me on vocals.
+In 2015/6 Rick De’Ath played bass in the band.
+The current line-up is Steve Voice (bass/vocals), Colin Watterston (drums), Hugh O’Donnell (guitar) and me on vocals.
 Hope to see you at one of the gigs.
 Riff Regan, London.